A Love of Tennis

 Picture

 We are so proud of all her accomplishments and we know she has many more dreams to pursue.
-She is an amazing person who now takes the values and life skills she learned on the tennis court to her classrooms as a teacher.
-What a group of lucky students to have such an accomplished teacher.
-Over 20 years later she still stops by and lends a helping hand with the kids.
+She is an amazing person who takes the values and life skills she learned on the tennis court, to her classrooms as a teacher.
+What a group of lucky students to have such an accomplished teacher!
+Over 20 years later, she still stops by and lends a helping hand with the kids.
 I always have a huge smile when I see her.
-When she comes it is as if she has never missed a beat - finding the right size racquet for a little girl, demonstrating the correct grip, or having discussions with the parents.
-She is an incredible role model and it has been a privilege to watch her grow into an amazing kind, compassionate, and thoughtful adult.
+When she comes it's as if she never missed a beat - finding the right size racquet for a little girl, demonstrating the correct grip, or having discussions with the parents.
+She is an incredible role model and it has been a privilege to watch her grow into an amazing, compassionate and thoughtful adult.

-These are two examples of how A Love of Tennis is transforming lives and creating healthier communities.
-I have witnessed first hand the many transformations and it inspires me each and everyday to continue to make a difference.
-Every person who comes through our doors is so important to us, and we ensure that it is a place that brings them fond memories and will transform their lives in a positive way.
+These are two examples of how A Love of Tennis transforms lives by creating healthier communities.
+I have witnessed first hand many of these transformations and it inspires me each and everyday to continue to make a difference.
+Every person who comes through our doors is so important to us, and we ensure that it is a place that brings them fond memories and will change their lives in a positive way.

 Donate Today